 - John and June Ellsworth Scholarship - preference for students having participated in and demonstrated an aptitude for research in their Freshman or Sophomore years.

 - A number of scholarships come from gift funds donated to the department by previous students, their families, and friends of the department.

 The College of Physical and Mathematical Sciences also awards a number of scholarships.
 When you apply for a department scholarship, you will automatically be considered for a college scholarship as well.

 All of these scholarships provide full or half tuition.
 If you receive a scholarship for full tuition from any other source, you are not eligible for any of the department or college scholarships.
-If you receive a scholarship for half tuition from any other source, you are only eligible for a half tuition scholarship from the department or college.
+If you receive a scholarship for half tuition from any other source, you are only eligible for a half tuition scholarship from the department.
 We are not concerned about scholarships you have received in past semesters.
 We are only concerned about scholarships you will receive during the coming fall and winter semesters.
 For example, we sometimes award scholarships to students whose eight-semester university scholarship is used up, but who need to stay on for an extra semester or two to finish.

 We give first priority to students who have finished the introductory physics sequence (121-222) and who have at least started taking 300 and 400 level physics courses.